Hoyasumii/avengers-endgame/README.md

 FRIGGA (2013): We can talk.

 [They both hug each other.
-Scene cuts to Jane Fo
+Scene cuts to Jane Fos